AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ### Background

-Tooltip background appearance can be controlled using {api:anychart.core.ui.SeriesTooltip#background}background(){api} method.
+Tooltip background appearance can be controlled using {api:anychart.core.ui.Tooltip#background}background(){api} method.
 More information about adjusting backgrounds can be found in [Background tutorial](../Appearance_Settings/Background).

 ```
 var background = chart.tooltip().background();